-The AGLRI also provides trainings and offers support for in-country journalists in the program countries.
-These efforts include essential security training to help journalists stay safe in the field and quality reporting support.
+Throughout the Initiative’s five years, the IWMF led groups of international women journalists to the Central African Republic, the Democratic Republic of the Congo (DRC), Rwanda, South Sudan, Tanzania, and Uganda.
+The AGLRI also provided trainings and offered support for in-country journalists in the program countries, including essential security training to help journalists stay safe in the field and quality reporting support.